lindsayrr8/lindsayrr8.github.io/_posts/2024-11-09-my-new-blog-post.md

 Putting it simply, an **additive model** is a statistical model where the effects of each independent variable on the dependent variable get added all together.
 This way you can look at how each variable individually impacts your results.

-In statistics-speak, an additive model is a **nonparametric regression method.** This is something we use when we think there is some kind of relationship between variables, but we're not assuming what kind.
+In statistics-speak, an additive model is a **nonparametric regression method.** This is something we use when we think there is some kind of relationship between variables, but we're not assuming the details.
 In fact, we can use this in cases where the relationship is both **unknown** and **nonlinear.**

+To start with this exercise,